Zack Short Player Props: Tigers vs. Twins

 Zack Short At The Plate

-- Short is batting .274 with three doubles, three home runs and seven walks.
+- Short has three doubles, three home runs and seven walks while hitting .274.

-- In 53.3% of his 30 games this season, Short has picked up at least one hit.
-He's also had three multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.